balajiachanta/mydocs/README.md

 Spring Boot

-After creating several ways of web application I really found easy to create a web application.
+After creating several ways of web applications, I really found easy way to create a web application with Spring Boot.

 Spring frame work is great frame work for dependency injection and configuration managements.
-Spring boot is great tool for creating Rapid applications.
+Spring boot is great tool for creating Rapid applications with providing security.

 Here I will explain my sample web app with details